Refractive Lens Exchange & Lens Replacement Surgery

 Refractive Lens Exchange

-“Refractive Lens Exchange”, or lens replacement surgery, replaces your eye’s natural crystalline lens with an artificial intraocular lens (IOL) that allows the patient to see near, intermediate, and far from both eyes.
-Binocular vision is always going to be better than monocular vision.
-This is accomplished by correcting your refractive error and achieving sharper focus, reducing your dependency on reading glasses or bifocals.
-Refractive lens exchange (RLE) is for patients who want the vision that comes with having cataract surgery, but do not meet the low vision requirements set by the insurance companies to have the procedure covered.
-This procedure is gaining in immense popularity with patients who are dealing with presbyopia.
+Refractive Lens Exchange RLE, also known as lens replacement surgery, involves replacing your eye’s natural crystalline lens with an artificial intraocular lens (IOL).
+Thisallows the patient to see clearly at near, intermediate, and far distances with both eyes, providing binocular vision, which is much better than monocular vision.
+The procedure corrects your refractive errors and provides sharper focus, reducing the need for reading glasses or bifocals.
+RLE is for patients who want the vision that comes with having cataract surgery, but do not meet the insurance low vision criteria for coverage.

 Call our office at 713-558-8777 to schedule an appointment to see